microsoft/cobalt/design-reference/architecture/VersionAndGo/readme.md

  |_ Application.yaml
 ```

- - `Appliation.tf` is the artifact that points to the template.
+ - `Appliation.tf` is the artifact that points to the template in the eng repo.
 The application team would need to fill this file out with the requested configuration.
 Example:

  ```
  module "az-isolated-service-single-region" {